Xmader/musescore-downloader/README.md

 If we can't see proof that musescore.com really pays license fees to the copyright owners, we may think it is just an excuse to get profit from stealing.

-> you illegally use our private API with licensed music content.
+> you illegaly [sic] use our private API with licensed music content. (https://github.com/Xmader/musescore-downloader/issues/5)

 No, the API documentation is on https://developers.musescore.com/.